shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 ### Your README Guide

-In the git repository for your program, you should have a README.md file in the root of your directory that contains information about your project.
+In the git repository for your program, you should have a README.md file in the root of your project directory that contains information about your project.
 Use GitHub's [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 You should have at least one commit for your README guide (in addition to the commits made for your program's source code).
 At minimum, your README.md file should include:

 * **Your full name**
 * **Your Chico State/INGInious username**
-* **Course and section information** (e.g. CSCI 211 Programming and Algorithms II, Fall 2023)
+* **Course and section information** (e.g. CSCI 211 Programming and Algorithms II, Spring 2024)
 * **A list of the files/directories in the repo** and a brief description of what each file/directory contains
 * **An overview of your project**
   - A brief description of your project (Include any descriptive background details that can help explain the thinking behind your research question and project)